If It Happened Onchain, Did It Happen In Real Life?

 I’ve gained a fair amount of subscribers recently, and many of you are more politically and philosophically inclined.
 You’re interested in substantive discourse, not talking about digital tokens bouncing around.
 Good.
 Me too.

-When I discuss crypto, it’s game-theoretic analysis with heavy political implications, and crypto is simply the monetary means to accomplishing what’s actually a shift in power.
+Crypto is simply the monetary means of a shift in political power via shift in financial control.
+It redistributes power by way of changing who controls the financial plumbing.
 It redistributes power by way of changing who controls the financial plumbing.
 This is a topic I break down in essays like The Vietnam Thesis and The US Dollar: A Proof of Violence Network, among others.

 If It Happened Onchain, Did It Happen In Real Life?